bostoncleek/gpd_simulator/README.md

 # Overview
-Provides an interface for simulating grasp pose determination using a UR5 robot with a Robotiq 85 gripper.
+Provides an interface for simulating grasp pose detection (GPD) using a UR5 robot with a Robotiq 85 gripper.

+GPD composes a 6-DOF grasp poses for 2-finger robot grippers.
+The input is a 3D point cloud and produces pose estimates of possible grasps [1].

+GPD consists of two main steps: </br>
+1) Sampling a large number of grasp candidates </br>
+2) Classifying the candidates as viable grasps

 # Getting started
 1) Download and install the [GPD library](https://github.com/atenpas/gpd).
 I am running Ubuntu 18.04 and ROS Melodic and found that in order to successfully use the GPD library the `-03` compiler optimization needs to be removed from the GPD `CMakeLists.txt`.